Hartvi/butler/README.md

 The crux of this project is the `@butler` decorator.
 Simply decorate a function and it saves variables and print outputs as you like.

+### 04/16
+- add `uploader.py`
+  - this tests uploading to the server using the formatted json *and* with files in the request

 ### 04/15
 - somewhat done file saving:
   - measurement["png"], object\_instance["other\_file"], measurement["sensor"]["quantity"]